Pascati/EldoriaNotes/content/Sessions/Session 3.md

 	- The clerk turns them down, says that he trusts Cal
 	- He mentions that the farm Cal's currently working on is right outside of town, and called the *Tealeaf Farm*
 - The clerk also throws in a tent since he overheard us talking about one
-	- *Our supplies will be delivered to Foo Bar*
+	- *Our supplies will be delivered to [[Foo Bar]]*

 ## Revisiting the Tailor: Stitch & Sundries
 - THE SMOOTH JAZZ HITS AGAIN
 - We see some custom pieces in the back room (separated from the front room by glass)
 	- Kaya sees the bare bones of her outfit
-- Varrell greets us, Cordelia IMMEDIATELY puts down her order like she's at fucking Starbucks 💀
+- [[Varrell DeFontaine|Varrell]] greets us, Cordelia IMMEDIATELY puts down her order like she's at fucking Starbucks 💀
 	- Navy blue, ruffles, stars, gold
-- Varrell changes focus to the "not rude one"
+- [[Varrell DeFontaine|Varrell]] changes focus to the "not rude one"
 	- Camille is SHYYY
 	- They ask for a vest like the one they're wearing
-	- Varrell immediately pulls out EXACTLY what they're looking for (something in ivy green)
+	- [[Varrell DeFontaine|Varrell]] immediately pulls out EXACTLY what they're looking for (something in ivy green)
 		- **The vest has the same abilities as Kaya's cloak!**
 - Cordelia apologies for being mean
 	- SHE HAS TO ROLL TO CONVINCE HIM LMAOO
 	- Izzie missed a bit of this conversation 😔
-- Varrell says that he was making a piece for someone else, but because we saved the children Cordelia can have it
+- [[Varrell DeFontaine|Varrell]] says that he was making a piece for someone else, but because we saved the children Cordelia can have it
-	- Varrell snaps his fingers, and a guy comes out.
-Varrell asks him to handle the counter since he's occupied
+	- [[Varrell DeFontaine|Varrell]] snaps his fingers, and a guy comes out. [[Varrell DeFontaine|Varrell]] asks him to handle the counter since he's occupied
 		- Brown hair, green eyes
 		- Fit
 		- HANDSOMEEE